Stories in words

 Charles Dickens grew up near the Foundling Hospital and was an early supporter, raising funds for it and writing about it in his work.

-Oliver Twist, about an orphan boy, or ‘foundling’, is thought to have been inspired by the Hospital.
+Oliver Twist, is about an orphan boy, or ‘foundling’.
 Two other characters,Tattycoram in Little Dorrit and Walter Wilding in the play, No Thoroughfare, written in 1867, grow up in the Hospital’s care.